cincanproject/tools/binwalk/README.md

 # "Firmware Analysis Tool"

-Binwalk with all optional run-time dependencies.
+Binwalk with some optional run-time dependencies.

 ## Supported tags and respective `Dockerfile` links